The best things to do near our B&B in Eryri | Snowdonia, North Wales

 A short hike (approximately 3.7 miles there and back) from the car park takes you to the viewing point for the waterfall.

-Nearby is the Aber Falls Distillery which now produces Welsh gin and whisky!
+Nearby is the Aber Falls Distillery which now produces Welsh gin and whisky.

 You can do tours of the distillery which ends with you tasting samples in the new visitor centre - highly recommended!